GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 A Flutter state management combined with dependency injection solution that allows :
   * a 100% separation of User Interface (UI) representation from your logic classes
   * an effective control on how your widgets rebuild to reflect the actual state of your application.
-Model classes are simple vanilla dart classes without any need for inheritance, notification, streams or annotation and code generation. states_rebuild works well with immutable and mutable objects.
+Model classes are simple vanilla dart classes without any need for inheritance, notification, streams or annotation, and code generation. states_rebuild works well with immutable and mutable objects.
   *

 `states_rebuilder` is built on the observer pattern for state management.